rdv-dev/kvm-gpu-passthrough/README.md

 ## Work VM
 Regarding the work VM, I went to Settings > System > Displays > Graphics > Advanced and set NVIDIA T500 to the default GPU.

+# Backups
+More details to come on this when I get it 100% ironed out.
+The general idea is to perform an external backup once per month.
+When the month is done, commit the external backup to the main qcow2, then create a new backup point.
+Repeat.
+This way if anything goes wrong during the month, rolling back is as easy as setting the storage to point to the main qcow2 file.

 # VM Migration
 Given that my use case is using BitLocker and TPM, I've had a terrible time migrating VMs from one machine to another.
 I would prefer to install anew versus migrating.